This post contains affiliate links for your convenience. View our full disclosure policy here.

 It takes a lot of practice to help a child who is super talkative.
+So I’m always looking for helpful and effective classroom management strategies.
 When it comes to my own daughter, she tests this boundary consistently, and now instead of taking it personally, I just expect it.
 She needs extra reminders and being mindful of this helps me keep my patience and delays my frustration.
 She needs me to be consistent and dependable too, following through.

-Read books like Lacey Walker, Nonstop Talker – this book is perfect for the talkative child.
+I recommend reading books like Lacey Walker, Nonstop Talker – this book is perfect for talkative children.
 Highlight the point when Lacey realized she loved to listen too.
 Use puppets and role play turn taking.
 Sometimes it even helps to have a physical prompt for talking, such as a talking stick or microphone.

 At the same time, it’s important to notice these children’s efforts.
 Go out of your way to thank them for remembering to raise their hand.
 Tell them that you could tell they really wanted to talk, and they did a great job waiting until their friend was finished talking.
 Let them know you are there to help them talk when it’s the best time, not to prevent them from talking.

-Through time, patience, and understanding, these classroom management techniques will turn your classroom talker into a leader!
+Through time, patience, and understanding, these effective classroom management strategies and tips will turn your classroom talker into a leader!

 Want unlimited access to even MORE of our activities and resources?
 Join us in the Print and Play Club!